lslist file and directory names and attributes |

 only).

-displays only the group ID numbers (POSIX-compliant and UNIX systems).
+-gdisplays only the group ID numbers (POSIX-compliant and UNIX systems).

-displays inode numbers along with file names (only on systems that support inode numbers, such as POSIX-compliant and UNIX systems).
+-idisplays inode numbers along with file names (only on systems that support inode numbers, such as POSIX-compliant and UNIX systems).

-displays size in kilobytes instead of blocks when specified with the
+-kdisplays size in kilobytes instead of blocks when specified with the

-option.
-If the -s
+-s option.
+If the -s option is not

 specified, this option has no effect.